-Many years ago I was in class learning about the fascinating topic of team dynamics.
-The class was divided into teams and assigned to create a project to present to the whole class.
-Each team presented their projects with creativity and enthusiasm except one.
-Apparently this team had significant struggles with their dynamics and were unable to complete the assignment; therefore they chose to simply present on why they were unable to produce an outcome.
+Many years ago I was in a class learning about the fascinating topic of team dynamics.
+The class was divided into teams and assigned a project to present to the whole class.
+Each team presented their projects with creativity and enthusiasm- except one.
+Apparently there were significant struggles with their team dynamics and they were unable to complete the assignment; therefore they chose to simply present on why they were unable to produce an outcome.
 After all, they thought, the class was on team dynamics and it would be great learning for everyone!

 The non-productive team proceeded to share how their struggles started with the first task of determining what their project topic would be.
 Four of the five members quickly agreed what the topic might be; the fifth disagreed.
 The four team members wanted her to feel included, so they asked what her ideas were.
 She did not really have any, she just wasn’t comfortable with the one they generated and did not feel they had spent enough time exploring options.
 She hoped they could talk more about different ideas.
 They agreed.

 After extensive conversation all five agreed on the original idea, although the group made concessions to adapt the idea to meet the needs of the fifth person.
 This conversation took a good part of the allotted time.
 The next step was to assign tasks to team members and get to work!
 Apparently this proved to be quite the challenge!
 The member whom had stepped into a leadership role, given the limited amount of time, began to delegate tasks.
 Three members readily agreed to the assignment allocation.
 Again, the same fifth person resisted.
 She felt there should be discussion about who got what tasks.
 She also explained that she overall was not feeling heard or understood on the team and that the team did not value her as a team member.
 She was feeling “run over” by the others.